Kiwi Access Card

 The Kiwi Access Card, formerly known as the HANZ 18+ Card, is a voluntary identity photo card available to residents of New Zealand over the age of 18.
 It is available to drivers and non-drivers primarily as an identity document and to access places restricted to persons over the age of 18.
-The card is issued by Hospitality New Zealand and is a government-recognised form of photographic ID and evidence of age card.
+The card is issued by Hospitality New Zealand.
+While it is a government-recognised form of photographic ID and evidence of age card, it is not considered government-issued identification.

 History

-The New Zealand 18+ card was introduced in October 1999 by National justice minister Tony Ryall, and was initially available for $20.
+In October 1999, the Hospitality Association of New Zealand was approved to issue the New Zealand 18+ card by National justice minister Tony Ryall.
+It was initially available for $20.
 In November, NZ Post shops began processing applications for cards, and began printing them in December.